BDC Hamburger Icon

 • Inaccurate advice

 Professional liability insurance covers clients’ claims of wrongdoing made during the policy period.
-Policies are usually arranged on a claims-made basis, wherein insurance coverage applies only to claims that are made during the policy period.
-A typical professional liability policy protects the insured against financial loss that arises from a claim made during the policy period for a covered error, omission or negligent act that takes place in the conduct of the insured’s professional business.
+Policies are usually arranged on a claims-made basis, meaning insurance coverage applies only to claims that are made during the policy period.
+A typical professional liability policy protects the insured party against financial loss that arises from a claim made during the policy period for a covered error, omission or negligent act that takes place in the conduct of the insured party’s professional business.

 Ordinary vs. professional negligence

-A client can accuse any business or individual of ordinary negligence (e.g., the person slips and falls on the sidewalk in front of the business, resulting in an injury).
-This type of liability applies to claims that a business has not abided by duty and care if a client suffers from physical or financial harm that results from carelessness.
+A client can accuse any business or individual of ordinary negligence — for example, if the person slips and falls on the sidewalk in front of the business, resulting in an injury.
+This type of liability applies to claims that assert a business hasn’t abided by its duty and care and that a client suffered from physical or financial harm due to that carelessness.
 Businesses or individuals can be sued for ordinary negligence if they do not take the same amount of care as any reasonable person would to avoid harming others.

 There are two methods for measuring a professional’s duty of care:

-• Foreseeability tests determine if you could have reasonably predicted your actions would hurt the client (e.g., you should know that missing a deadline would lead to your client being fined).
+• Foreseeability tests determine if you could have reasonably predicted your actions would hurt the client.
+(For example, you should have known that missing the tax deadline would lead to your client being fined.)

 • Multifactor tests evaluate several factors, including the extent of the damages, the possibility of taking another action, the cost of taking that other action and the safety of the alternative options.